MrN3O/Terrorist-Attacks-Prediction-Using-the-Global-Terrorism-Database-GTD/README.md

 Let me know which you'd prefer.

+## Changelog

+See `CHANGELOG.md` for recent changes to this repository (documentation updates, folder removals, and other notable edits).

 ## Full paper citation (for reference)

 Yadav, Happy Manoj.
 "Prediction of Terrorist Attacks over the Globe Using the Global Terrorism Database: A Comparative Analysis of Machine Learning Prediction Algorithms."
 In Artificial Intelligence and Knowledge Processing: Improved Decision-Making and Prediction.
 Taylor & Francis Group, 2022.